wilrev/MultimodalBandits/README.md

 ➤ The flags RUNTIME_EXPERIMENT, RUNTIME_IMPROVED_DP_EXPERIMENT and REGRET_EXPERIMENT can be set to True to run the experiments of Appendix A.2, Appendix E.8 and Section 6 respectively.

+All functions have a docstring, and a documentation is found in folder "docs".

 ## License

 <a href="https://choosealicense.com/licenses/mit/">MIT</a> License.